“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 Mayor Eric Garcetti

 Los Angeles is uniting to end the greatest moral and humanitarian crisis of our time.
-Homelessness will not be solved overnight — but the City and County of L.A. are working more closely together than ever to bring unsheltered Angelenos back inside with homes, healing, and hope.
+Homelessness will not be solved overnight — but the City and County of L.A. are working closely together to bring unsheltered Angelenos back inside with homes, healing, and hope.

-People sleeping on the streets tonight can’t wait for new housing to become available, but existing shelter beds in Los Angeles simply do not meet the growing need.
-More than 25,000 of our homeless neighbors — from the streets of Koreatown to the banks of the L.A.
-River — will not have access to a bed tonight.
+People sleeping on the streets tonight can’t wait for new housing to become available, and existing shelter beds in Los Angeles simply do not meet the growing need.
+More than 30,000 of our homeless neighbors — from the streets of Koreatown to the banks of the L.A.
+River — will not sleep under a roof tonight.

 Measure H is generating $355 million each year to provide a wide range of services to help people in desperate need.
-Proposition HHH is giving the City $1.2 billion to build thousands units of supportive housing over the next decade — units that will be paired with those same services, so that unsheltered Angelenos can go home for good.
+Proposition HHH is giving the City $1.2 billion to build thousands units of supportive housing over the next decade — units that will be paired with those same services, so that unsheltered Angelenos be housed for good..

-But while we ramp up the work of building those permanent units, we must be equally impatient about finding safe places to sleep for people who are on the streets now.
-That’s why Mayor Garcetti has launched a new plan called A Bridge Home — to give homeless Angelenos in every neighborhood a refuge in the community they already know and love, until they can be connected with a permanent home.
+But while we ramp up the work of building those permanent units, we must also secure safe places to sleep for people who are on the streets now.
+That’s why Mayor Garcetti launched A Bridge Home in 2018 — to give homeless Angelenos in every neighborhood a refuge in the community they already know and love, until they can be connected with a permanent home.

 A BRIDGE HOME